 Head down the steps at the far side of the vaults and continue along the path.
 To the right of the path set against the wall – next to a marble ‘coffee table’ tomb to Lizzie Donovan – sits the monument to James Justinian Morier , whose Persian Satire The Adventures of Hajji Baba of Ispahan was so full of local detail that Persian critics did not believe it could have been written by an Englishman.

 Turning way from Morier head south across the grass toward the bench on the southern boundary.
 This is dedicated to renowned local theatre critic Jack Tinker.
 Behind this laid flat on the ground is the headstone to Sir Martin Archer Shee – former President of the Royal Academy.

 From here, join the nearest path and head east – back toward the road.
 As you draw level with the vaults you will see to the left of the path two large inscripted stones laid flat on the grass.
 These pieces are the remnants of the tomb in memory of Laurentia Dorothea Robertson and her husband Francis.

-Join the path again and head anticlockwise to the front of the raised vaults.
+Cut across the lawn to the front of the raised vaults.
 The third vault holds the last remains of Royal Surgeon Sir Matthew Tierney.
 His inscription can just be made out on the crumbling panel to the right of the door.

 On the other side of the path, the intricate carved box tomb remembers Baroness Erskine and her aunt Rachel Bond.
 Note particularly the Green Man carving on the west facing panel.